RakshaMuthyala07/car-price-predictor/car-price-predictor/DOCUMENTATION.md

 # Project Documentation

-## 📌 Resume Project Description

-Use this description when adding the project to your resume:

-### Short Version (1-2 lines):
 ```
 Developed a machine learning model to predict used car prices with 89% accuracy (R² score)
 using Random Forest Regressor.
 Built an interactive Streamlit dashboard for real-time predictions.